Blue Ribbon-Worthy State Fair Foods You Can Make at Home

 Make this classic state fair food a little bit healthier at home by frying up pickle slices in your air fryer.
 Since the trendy appliance cooks food using high heat and circulating air instead of oil, you can indulge in these crispy, crunchy pickle chips guilt-free.
-You'll get all of the delicious taste of deep-fried food but in a less greasy package!
 Serve with a spicy sriracha dipping sauce, and you'll love these pickle chips even more than the ones you find at the fair.

 Donut Hole Pops